 The Bully Defence Strategy

-The Bully Defence Strategy teaches children the appropriate strategies for dealing with bullying.
-It not only teaches children how to deal with bullying but also enables the recognition of the various forms of bullying when it occurs.
-This means that children are better placed to protect themselves when they are being bullied or provide support to a peer who is being bullied.
+The Bully Defence Strategy teaches participants the appropriate strategies for dealing with bullying.
+It not only teaches participants how to deal with bullying but also enables the recognition of the various forms of bullying when it occurs.
+This means that participants are better placed to protect themselves when they are being bullied or provide support to a peer who is being bullied.

 To read more and see references Click: Bully Defence Strategy